logicalclocks/logicalclocks.github.io/docs/setup_installation/common/arrow_flight_duckdb.md

 `read_options={"use_hive": True}`.

 ## Service configuration
-The ArrowFlight Server with DuckDB is co-located with RonDB in the Hopsworks cluster.
+The ArrowFlight Server is co-located with RonDB in the Hopsworks cluster.
 If the ArrowFlight Server is activated, RonDB and ArrowFlight Server can each use up to 50% of the available resources on the node, so they can co-exist without impacting each other.
 Just like RonDB, the ArrowFlight Server can be replicated across multiple nodes to serve more clients at lower latency.